moquality/docs_old/docs/docs/integration-ci-cd/fastlane.md

 ### Set Environment Variables

 There are two environment variables that you must set.
 The first variable is `API_KEY`, which will enable user login.
 To find your API key, run `mq login` in your command line to log in to MoQuality.
 Then, run `mq user` to display user information.
 Your API key will be in the list of returned information.
 The second variable is `APP_ID`.
 This will specify which app is being uploaded.
 To find your app Id, log in with `mq login` and run `mq apps` to see a list of your apps.
 Find your app in the list and locate the app Id in the same row.
-See the below example commands for setting these variables.
+Run the below example commands in your command line to set these environment variables.

 ``` shell
 export API_KEY=[OBTAINED_VALUE]